Facilities

 Housing

-The Yale Housing Office also manages the Off Campus Living listing service (http://offcampusliving.yale.edu; 203.436.9756), which is the exclusive Yale service for providing off-campus rental and sales listings from New Haven landlords.
+The Yale Graduate Housing Office also manages the Off Campus Living listing service (http://offcampusliving.yale.edu; 203.436.9756), which is the exclusive Yale service for providing off-campus rental and sales listings from New Haven landlords.
 This secure system allows members of the Yale community to search rental listings, review landlord/property ratings, and search for a roommate in the New Haven area.
 On-campus housing is limited, and members of the community should consider off-campus options.
 Yale University discourages the use of Craigslist and other third-party nonsecure websites for off-campus housing searches.